 - Do I need a personal injury lawyer?

 If you have been injured in an auto accident or someone you love has been seriously injured or killed, you may be eligible to file a personal injury claim or wrongful death lawsuit against the liable party or parties.
-A personal injury lawyer from Moody Law, serving Lakeland, Bartow, and Winter Haven, can review your case and advise you of your legal rights and options.
+A personal injury lawyer from Moody Law, serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can review your case and advise you of your legal rights and options.
 You can rest assured that our staff will work diligently to ensure your claims and rights are fully protected, and we will treat your case with the care and attention it deserves.
 At Moody Law, we are committed to protecting the rights of individuals who have been injured through no fault of their own to ensure maximum recovery for the client.

 At Moody Law, we believe that individuals who have been harmed as a result of another party's negligent and reckless actions deserve the very best legal representation, regardless of their financial standing.
 We handle our personal injury cases on a contingency fee basis to meet the needs of our clients.
 This means that you do not have to pay anything when you sign up.
 If you do not receive a recovery on your case, you will not be obligated to pay attorneys’ fees.
 Therefore, you, as the client, obtain free legal representation until we obtain a recovery for you.
 At Moody Law, our consultations on injury cases are done free of charge.